emilienschultz/benchmarkllm/README.md

-# Evaluation of information extraction
+# Evaluation of "Extracting Information from Text with Generative Large Language Models"

 This repository contains all the scripts needed to reproduce the data presented in the article [From Codebooks to Promptbooks: Extracting Information from Text with Generative Large Language Models](https://osf.io/preprints/socarxiv/wjvfq_v1).